 Roasted onions are good for you since they have beneficial effects on the cardiovascular and immune systems, as well as anti-diabetic and anti-cancer effects.
 See this link for a list of the 6 very best foods, from Dr. Fuhrman.

-Not many think of having onions on their own as a side dish, but this is wonderful topped on a veggie burger, added to your salads, pasta, top onto your rice or mashed potatoes and mushrooms, or blended into your favorite soup.
+Not many think of having onions on their own as a side dish, but these are wonderful on a veggie burger, added to your salads, or pasta, topped on your rice or mashed potatoes or mushrooms, or blended into your favorite soup.

-Onions are a really wonderful vegetable to add into your diet, as they contain high vitamin C content that wards off any flues and colds for the winter season.
-Onion has been also known to reduce inflammation and is useful in clearing infections.
+Onions are a really wonderful vegetable to add to your diet, as they contain high vitamin C that helps to ward off any cases of flu or colds ins the winter season.
+Onions have also been known to reduce inflammation and are useful in clearing infections.
 They also contain fiber and folic acid, a B vitamin that regenerates healthy new cells.